Everything you ever wanted to know about the Melville Theatre

 The Melville Theatre used industry standard 35mm film until March 31, 2011.
 The last movie played on 35mm film was JUSTIN BIEBER: NEVER SAY NEVER.
 The theatre then closed for a period of one week (the only time it had been closed for an entire week since the day it originally opened) for the installation of new digital cinema equipment and a new surround sound system.
 It re-opened on April 8, 2011 as the first digital cinema in the Parkland region.
 The first digital 3D movie played at the Melville Theatre was MARS NEEDS MOMS.

-The Melville Theatre closed on March 16, 2020 due to the coronavirus pandemic.
-The movie that was last played at the time of the closure was MY SPY.
+The Melville Theatre closed twice due to the coronavirus pandemic.
+The first closure was on March 16, 2020, and the movie that was last played at the time of the closure was MY SPY.
 Approximately three and one-half months later, on July 3, 2020, the theatre re-opened, and the first movie played upon re-opening was TROLLS WORLD TOUR.
+Due to the Omicoron variant the theatre was again closed on December 24, 2021.
+The last movie played on December 23 was RESIDENT EVIL: WELCOME TO RACCOON CITY.
+Ten weeks later the theatre re-opened on March 4, 2022 and the first movie played was SPIDER-MAN: NO WAY HOME.

-The Melville Theatre continues in business today, showing a movie every night just like it always has.
+The Melville Theatre continues to operate today, showing a movie every night just like it always has.

 The Melville Theatre is an independent movie theatre.
-It is not part of any chain, and is owned and operated by Frank Cox.
+It is not part of any chain or corporation, and is owned and operated by Frank Cox.